grafana/agent/docs/flow/config-language/expressions/types_and_values.md

 #### Capsules

-River has a special type called a `capsule`, which represents an internal type used by Grafana Agent for building telemetry pipelines.
-Capsule values can never be constructed by the user, but can be used in expressions and assigned to attributes.
-Capsules are represented to the user as `capsule("SOME_INTENRAL_NAME")`.
-An attribute expecting a capsule can only be given a capsule of the same internal type.
+River has a special type called a `capsule`, which represents a category of _internal_ types used by Flow.
+Each capsule type has a unique name and will be represented to the user as `capsule("SOME_INTERNAL_NAME")`.
+Capsule values cannot be constructed by the user, but can be used in expressions as any other type.
+Capsules are not inter-compatible and an attribute expecting a capsule can only be given a capsule of the same internal type.
+That means, if an attribute expects a `capsule("prometheus.Receiver")`, it can only be assigned a `capsule("prometheus.Receiver")` type.
 The specific type of capsule expected is explicitly documented for any component which uses or exports them.

-The `metrics.remote_write` component below exports an attribute called `forwarder`, which is a `capsule("metrics.Receiver")` type.
-This can then be used in the `forward_to` attribute of `metrics.scrape`, which expects a list of `capsule("metrics.Receiver")`:
+In the following example, the `metrics.remote_write` component exports a `receiver`, which is a `capsule("metrics.Receiver")` type.
+This can then be used in the `forward_to` attribute of `metrics.scrape`, which expects an array of `capsule("metrics.Receiver")`s:

 ```river
 metrics.remote_write "default" {